-Element Highly Effective Effective Developing/ Needs Improvement Unsatisfactory 5 PARENT ENGAGEMENT - - Provides parents with - Routinely provides Does not meet parameters - Does not provide or Provides information multiple strategies and opportunities to assist with strategies and opportunities for parents of effective range: promote opportunities for parents to assist with about school and student learning to assist with student - Provides limited student learning community resources to learning opportunities for parents 0 parents - Provides parents with to assist with student - Does not provide parents information about the - Routinely provides learning with information about school, community events and resources such that parents with information about the school, - Provides parents with community events and resources teacher is considered a community events, and limited information about resources leader by others resources. community events and · resources
+Element Highly Effective Effective Developing/ Needs Improvement Unsatisfactory 5 PARENT ENGAGEMENT - Provides parents with multiple strategies and Routinely provides strategies and Does not meet parameters of effective range: - Does not provide or promote opportunities for Provides information opportunities to assist with opportunities for parents oj ejjective runge. parents to assist with about school and student learning to assist with student - Provides limited student learning community resources to learning opportunities for parents parents - Provides parents with to assist with student - Does not provide parents information about the - Routinely provides learning with information about school, community events and resources such that parents with information about the school, - Provides parents with community events and resources teacher is considered a community events, and limited information about resources leader by others resources. community events and resources